-- establish its international profile in terms of overarching research themes and thus strengthen its academic reputation and visibility; - consolidate and strengthen its international network and take part in European and international collaborative projects; - invest in the diversity of its staff and students; - stimulate international teaching experience of teaching staff; - encourage students to gain international study experience abroad during their studies; - offer its students a high-quality international learning environment and strengthen the international dimensions in the programmes (in terms of content and skills) and incorporate more e-learning; - ensure an increase in inbound (diploma and) study credits mobility; - l improve the organisational embedding of internationalisation and, where necessary, introduce new policy measures to strengthen the inclusiveness and quality of internationalisation activities and procedures.
+- establish its international profile in terms of overarching research themes and thus strengthen its academic reputation and visibility; - consolidate and strengthen its international network and take part in European and international collaborative projects; - invest in the diversity of its staff and students; - stimulate international teaching experience of staff; - encourage students to gain international study experience; - offer its students a high-quality international learning environment and strengthen the international dimensions in the programmes (in terms of content and skills) and incorporate more e-learning; - increase inbound (diploma and) study credits mobility; - improve the organisational embedding of internationalisation and, where necessary, introduce new policy measures to strengthen the inclusiveness and quality of internationalisation activities and procedures.

 Participation in the Erasmus+ programme is highly relevant to achieve these goals.
-It provides a high-quality framework for international cooperation, it facilitates staff - and student mobility, and it enhances an internationally relevant curriculum and so benefits the institution as a whole.
+It provides a high-quality framework for international cooperation, facilitates staff and student mobility, and it enhances an internationally relevant curriculum and so benefits the institution as a whole.
 It also offers the university a platform to contribute to the EU's objectives and priorities.